-Emerita is a mineral exploration company currently engaged in the acquisition and exploration of mineral properties in Spain through its wholly-owned Spanish subsidiary, Emerita Resources España S.L.U.("Emerita Espana").
-The Company currently has three gold exploration properties in Spain, which are described in detail below under the section entitled, "Mineral Exploration Properties - Spain".
+Emerita is a mineral exploration company currently engaged in the acquisition and exploration of mineral properties in Spain through its wholly-owned Spanish subsidiary, Emerita Resources Espana SL (formerly Lorica Gold, Sociedad Limitada) ("Emerita Espana"),.
+The Company currently has two gold exploration properties in Spain, which are described in detail below under the section entitled, "Mineral Exploration Properties - Spain".
 The Company continues to review project submissions and data from various sources within the Iberian Peninsula with a view to identifying opportunities that could create value for its shareholders.